 Ditsy mini cases – Rex London | Tutu in a box – angel’s faces | Queen Bee banner – Sainsburys

 Every little child needs a reading corner and this adorable handmade little stool from Vincent Trading is just the right size for little bottoms to perch on when they look at their books!
 They are handmade to order and simply make such a lovely little addition to Georgie’s room – definitely an item to be passed down through the family.

 Bed and mattress – Wayfair | Pom pom bedding – reroom | Gold decal spots – Amazon | Garland – Amazon | Chest of drawers – Amazon | Bedbug – Lumie | Paper lanterns – Primark | Pink chair – My 1st Years | Neon Flamingo light – Ginger Ray | Cloud light – Primark | Mermaid plaque – Sainsburys

 Pink Canopy – Amazon | Bambi Muslin throw – Aden + Anais | Cuddly caddy – My 1st Years

-The only item missing from her room is a lovely new rug and I’m hoping to get a teddy bear one very soon!
+The only item missing from her room is a lovely new rug and I’m hoping to get a teddy bear (the fluffy ones) one very soon!

 Nb.
 Some items were gifted and the links are shown throughout the post.
 All views and opinions remain entirely my own.